FJrodafo/University/DAW/BAE/T12_Supermercado/README.md

         ```sql
         SELECT SUM(precio) AS precio_total FROM Productos;
         ```
-    4. Encontrar los productos con un nombre que contenga la letra 'a'.
+    4. Encontrar los productos con un nombre que contenga la letra 'A' o 'a'.

         ```sql
+        -- LIKE
-        SELECT nombre FROM Productos WHERE nombre LIKE '%a%';
+        SELECT nombre FROM Productos WHERE nombre LIKE '%A%' OR nombre LIKE '%a%';
+        ```

+        ```sql
+        -- REGEXP
+        SELECT nombre FROM Productos WHERE nombre REGEXP '[Aa]';
         ```
     5. Obtener la cantidad total de productos vendidos en todas las fechas.